SUNsung/dm-PWM/README.md

+Many modules for building a multi-channel downmix PWM controller

+Central control unit:
+Coming soon ...

-PWM controller module on mosfet with driver. logic level: 12V
+PWM controller module with driver:

+  logic level: 12V
+  working load: up to 10A
+  maximum load: 25A

 Implemented by:
 - dual position indicator of the driver;